keepemapp/back/README.md

 ## 🔘️ TODOs

-* [X] Ensure that we detect/register when the asset file was uploaded (or if it was), and change the response accordingly Either give them the publish_url or the view URL for the file when they do a `get` on the asset
-* [X] Test asset file upload and retrieval
-* Implement command responsibility segregation for POST APIs (do not return result and just redirect.
-See https://stackoverflow.com/questions/62119138/how-to-do-a-post-redirect-get-prg-in-fastapi)
-  * [X] For assets
-  * [ ] for Users
+* [ ] Investigate why in prod fastapi dows not handle well multiple background tasks
 * Database
-  * [ ] change database to a persistent one
+  * [X] change database to a persistent one
   * [ ] Schema evolution in database and dataclasses.
 How to do it?
+  * [ ] Test all views and databases in the same setup
 * [ ] Clean DomainID mess.
 Pass it to UUID or string and use type class
-* [X] Change folder structure to a one more DDD like (domain, services, infra)
-* [X] Erase `emo/shared/infra/memrepo/message_bus.py`
-* Improve GET responses
-  * [X] Limit GET responses (paging, max items...)
-  * [X] Allow ordering of responses (assets, releases...)
-* [X] Add Creation and modification date as API response for assets, transfers...
-* [X] Automatically add userID that makes the call to the create asset and transfers
-* [X] Auto-add owner to assets and releases if none is passed
-* [ ] Add error messageID to the ones returned by the API (for translations)
+* [ ] Add error translations

 Low prio:
-* [ ] Improve loggers https://stackoverflow.com/a/64807716/5375579 + custom json schemas
+* [X] Improve loggers https://stackoverflow.com/a/64807716/5375579 + custom json schemas
 * [ ] Create flake8 rule to ensure domain does not have any dependencies on INF
 * [ ] flake8 rules to forbid cross-bounded context dependencies